 Posted November 20, 2014 | Reviewed by Jessica Schrader

 By Daniel S. Lobel, Ph.D.

 Identity is a precious thing.
 It starts with a sense of self and grows over time to a set of values, a belief in what's right and wrong and an ability to stand up for oneself, despite consequences.
 Good parenting fosters this precious part of being human.
 A strong identity gives you the right to ask for what you deserve, give graciously without feeling used, and say "no" simply because it feels right.

-But, what happens if you were brought up by a mother (or father) who had been truly injuredf?
-Let's take a specific look at the Borderline mother; how she may behave and what you can do to survive.*
+But, what happens if you were brought up by a mother (or father) who had been truly injured?
+Let's take a specific look at the borderline mother; how she may behave and what you can do to survive.*

 Individuals with Borderline Personality Disorder (IBPD) present a threat to the sense of self of those in sustained relationships with them.
 This holds particularly for their children, but spouses can suffer as well.

 Survival of one’s sense of self while in a relationship with a IBPD requires an understanding of relating patterns that are characteristic of IBPD and some tools for protecting one’s self while trying to be kind, supportive, understanding and perhaps loving.
 Some specific brutal patterns of relating will be discussed here with some strategies for protecting the self during exposure.

 Responses to previous blogs have pointed out that IBPD is a “medical condition” and that those afflicted do not choose to be so affected.
 While this is certainly true, it does not mitigate the effects of the disorder on family and friends.